BrownsugarZeer/VisionReasoner/README.md

 ```
 ## Evaluation

-The evaluation scripts allow you to test Vision-Manus on various datasets.
+The evaluation scripts allow you to test VisionReasoner on various datasets.
 We provide scripts for evaluating segmentation, detection, and counting tasks.

 ### Using the Evaluation Scripts